knelasevero/home-server-infra/md/homeprivatecloud.md

 sudo apt-get -y install opennebula opennebula-sunstone opennebula-fireedge opennebula-gate opennebula-flow opennebula-provision
 ```

 You may need to install a few packages that are dependencies to opennebula packages.
 If you run above command and run into an error, check the missing dependency and install it.
-And example error could be:
+An example error could be:

 ```
 Some packages could not be installed.
 This may mean that you have